JM-Weber/James-Weber/docs/long_view.md

 This page is more of a blog post of my thoughts about the key challenges in atmospheric chemistry and its role in climate science.
 It is by no means exhaustive or even correct, rather opinions of mine formed after discussion with colleagues and reviews of the literature.

-Climate change is primarily driven by increases in atmospheric CO<sub>2</sub> concentrations and without a doubt reducing emissions of CO<sub>2</sub> and ultimately CO<sub>2</sub> concentrations is critical to averting severe climate change.
+Climate change is primarily driven by increases in atmospheric CO<sub>2</sub> concentrations and reducing emissions of CO<sub>2</sub> and ultimately CO<sub>2</sub> concentration is critical to averting severe climate change.

-However, changes to the concentrations of other gases and aerosol will also play an important role in future climate and our efforts to prevent severe climate change since these species are often much more efficient per unit mass as climate forcers.
+However, changes to the concentrations of other gases and aerosols will also play an important role in future climate and our efforts to prevent severe climate change since these species are often much more efficient per unit mass as climate forcers.
 Focusing solely on CO<sub>2</sub> could lead to unintended consequences which hinder climate change mitigation efforts.

 In my view, four key questions at the intersection of atmospheric composition and climate are: